hzz0024/hzz0024.github.io/_posts/2020/2020-11-12-outlier_detection.markdown

 #### Outlier detection with all SNPs (naive method)

-The nave approach was evaluated using the −log10P-values that resulted from running the algorithm on all SNPs with MAF > 0.05.
+The naive approach was evaluated using the −log10P-values that resulted from running the algorithm on all SNPs with MAF > 0.05.
 The p-value peaks in the naive results should occur at the inversion regions in the genome (chr 5 and 6).

 |  PC used         | No. outliers (bonferroni)|
 |------------------|--------------------------|